Terquavion Smith: High school career

 Smith attended Farmville Central High School in Farmville, North Carolina.
 As a senior, he averaged 25.6 points, six rebounds, 5.8 assists and 3.2 steals per game to lead Farmville Central to a perfect record.
 He was named the Gatorade Basketball Player of the Year for North Carolina.
 He committed to NC State University to play college basketball.

 College career

 As a freshman at NC State, Smith started 25 of 32 games and averaged 16.3 points, 4.1 rebounds, and 2.1 assists per game.
 He hit 96 three-pointers which were the fourth most by a freshman in ACC history.
 He originally entered the 2022 NBA draft; however, he withdrew his name and returned to NC State for his sophomore year.

 Professional career

 Philadelphia 76ers / Delaware Blue Coats (2023–2024)

 After going undrafted in the 2023 NBA draft, Smith signed a two-way contract with the Philadelphia 76ers on July 1, 2023.
 On February 3, 2024, Smith scored 17 points in a game vs the Brooklyn Nets.
+Smith made 16 total appearances for the 76ers during the 2023–24 NBA season, recording averages of 3.3 points, 0.3 rebounds, and 0.8 assists.